Chinese mathematics: IMO performance

-Mathematics in education
+In education

 The first reference to a book being used in learning mathematics in China is dated to the second century CE (Hou Hanshu: 24, 862; 35,1207).
-We are told that Ma Xu (a youth ca 110) and Zheng Xuan (127-200) both studied the Nine Chapters on Mathematical procedures.
-C.Cullen claims that mathematics, in a manner akin to medicine, was taught orally.
+Ma Xu, who is a youth c.
+110, and Zheng Xuan (127–200) both studied the Nine Chapters on Mathematical procedures.
+Christopher Cullen claims that mathematics, in a manner akin to medicine, was taught orally.
 The stylistics of the Suàn shù shū from Zhangjiashan suggest that the text was assembled from various sources and then underwent codification.